ufal/npfl138/lectures/lecture03.md

 - Saturating non-linearities [Section 6.3.2 and second half of Section 6.2.2.2 of DLB]
 - Parameter initialization strategies [Section 8.4 of DLB]
 - Gradient clipping [Section 10.11.1 of DLB]
+- Softmax with NLL (negative log likelihood) as a loss function [Section 6.2.2.3 of DLB, notably equation (6.30)]